How Much Life Insurance Do I Need In 2026?

 Moreover, the ABI says that around 150,000 people in the UK have a heart attack every year, and approximately four out of every ten men and six out of every ten women will die from coronary heart disease.

 If you’re the primary breadwinner in your family, imagine how they would cope financially if you became seriously ill and couldn’t work.
-This is where critical illness cover could help.
+This is where critical illness coverage could help.

 Of course, no one likes to think about what might happen if they become seriously ill, but taking out critical illness cover gives you peace of mind that you and your family would be financially protected should the worst happen.

-Many types of critical illness policies are available, and the level of coverage will vary from provider to provider.
+Many types of critical illness policies are available, and coverage levels vary by provider.
 Shopping around and comparing policies is important to ensure you get the right cover for your needs.

 Covering Funeral Costs

-One of the main purposes of life insurance is to provide financial protection for your loved ones in the event of your death.
+One of the primary purposes of life insurance is to provide financial protection for your loved ones in the event of your death.

 This can include covering the costs of your funeral.
-Funeral costs can be significant, and they can be a burden on your loved ones at an already difficult time.
+Funeral costs can be high, and they can be a burden on your loved ones at an already difficult time.

 Life insurance can help to ease this burden by providing the funds to pay for your funeral.

-You can either factor the extra cost of a funeral into your life insurance policy, or you can opt for a specialist funeral plan.
+You can either factor the extra cost of a funeral into your life insurance policy or opt for a specialist funeral plan.

-A funeral plan is a way of arranging and paying for your funeral before you die so you know that your wishes are taken care of and your loved ones are not left with a large bill.
+A funeral plan is a way to arrange and pay for your funeral before you die, so you know your wishes are taken care of, and your loved ones are not left with a large bill.

 You can pay instalments or a lump sum to a funeral planner, which invests your money into an insurance policy or an independent trust fund.